To shop for MGC cDNAs, please select a Gene.

 Orders of 50 clones or greater and stock plates will be provided in 96-well microtiter plates.
 These will ship on dry-ice via overnight delivery and should be stored at –80°C immediately upon receipt.
-Please email our customer service department, or call 1-800-235-9880 for a quote and estimated shipping time on bulk orders.
+Please contact Customer Service for a quote and estimated shipping time on bulk orders.

 A. Baross et al., Systematic recovery and analysis of full-ORF human cDNA clones.
 Genome Res.
 14(10B), 2083-2092 (October 2004).